Summertime patrol: 5 ways to beat the heat

 I know, I know, it’s hot as hell, but hey, bottom line: Deal with it.
 You need it.
 Your family needs it.
 No one wants to bury your ass just yet, so wear your vest.
-And wash the cover at least once a week or your buddies may nickname you Pigpen from your body odor!
+And wash the cover at least once a week or your buddies may nickname you Pigpen!

-One last thing...
-It’s good to have clean towels.
+One last thing...have clean towels.
 Sweating profusely on a call is like watching that overdramatic preacher on the TV on Sunday mornings.
 You know, the one whose head looks like it has a waterfall of sweat pouring off of it.
-Especially with a short hair cut, you will be raining copious amounts of perspiration off of your noggin, and when you are finally able to crawl back in the a/c in your cruiser, the first thing you are gonna want (and need) to do is dry your head off.
+Especially with a short hair cut, you will be raining copious amounts of perspiration off your noggin, and when you are finally able to crawl back into your cruiser, the first thing you are gonna want (and need) to do is dry your head off.

-These are some common sense guidelines to go by to get you through the summer months.
-If you’re a rookie, ask those veteran guys for any additional tips that are specific to your region of the country.
-Then, hit the shower, go home and pop a top or two off your favorite cold beverage and enjoy your summer before it’s time to start bitchin’ about the cold that’s on its way.
+These are some common sense guidelines to get you through the summer months.
+If you’re a rookie, ask veteran guys for additional tips specific to your region of the country.
+Then hit the shower, go home and pop a top or two off your favorite cold beverage and enjoy your summer before it’s time to start bitchin’ about the cold that’s on its way.